bamlab/a-gentle-introduction-to-mobile-development/git.md

 ## What is Git ?

 Git in a Vesion Control System (CVS).
 Its job is to save every small change in your code.
 Every change is saved in a new revision of the application.
-A version contains a verison number, the author of the change and the date.
+A version contains a version number, the author of the change and the date.

-Git allows you to go switch between revision, merge two diferents, go back in the history of your application, set label, ...
+Git allows you to go switch between revision, merge two different, go back in the history of your application, set label, ...

-give example ...
+For example, you can make changes at a revision 1 to create a revision 2.
+At any moment, you can go back to revision 1.
+If another member of you team create a revision 2b from the revision 1, you can merge it with your revision 2.
+You will create a version 3 which contains the change in revision 2 and 2b.

 ## The basics